WorldCat.org frequently asked questions

 What is the difference between access to databases such as the GPO, ArticleFirst, Medline and ERIC on WorldCat.org and in FirstSearch?

-The primary difference is that databases can not be searched independently from WorldCat.org, which is designed for Web users who prefer an easy-to-use single-search interface that accepts keywords.
+The primary difference is that databases cannot be searched separately on WorldCat.org, which is designed for Web users who prefer an easy-to-use single-search interface that accepts keywords.
 Ranked WorldCat.org results merge matching article citations from these databases with results for other materials cataloged in WorldCat.

-On WorldCat Local and in FirstSearch, these databases will continue to be available on an individual basis with their unique indexing.
-This is consistent with FirstSearch's full-featured search experience, which is particularly suited to the way librarians and more experienced users approach their research.
+On FirstSearch and WorldCat Discovery, these databases can be searched separately with their unique indexing.
+Searching on FirstSearch is consistent with FirstSearch's full-featured search experience, which is particularly suited to the way librarians and more experienced users approach their research.

 WorldCat partner sites